janw/PyPrimion/README.md

 ## Installation

-Installing PyPrimion is as simple as is gets with pip: `pip install pyprimion`.
+Installing PyPrimion is as simple as is gets with pip: `pip install git+https://github.com/Janwillhaus/PyPrimion.git`.

 ## Initialization and login